jobteaser/dockerfiles/docker-oidc-proxy/README.md

 This is Image used Nginx for proxying request and OpenResty with the `lua-resty-openidc` library to handle OpenID Connect authentication.

+The original project can be found on [GitHub](https://github.com/evry/docker-oidc-proxy) and has been created by [Hans Kristian Flaatten](https://github.com/Starefossen).

 !["Docker OIDC Proxy overview"](https://raw.githubusercontent.com/evry/docker-oidc-proxy/master/assets/overview.png "Docker OIDC Proxy overview")

 ## Supported tags and respective Dockerfile links